Benchmarking: It's All About Performance

-One of the great advantages of benchmarking is its adaptability to specific nursing specialities.
+One of the great advantages of benchmarking is its adaptability to certain nursing specialities.
 From acute to long-term care, health promotion and self-care, through to pain management and pressure ulcers, benchmarking can be successfully applied to almost any clinical speciality.

 Whilst it’s important to differentiate between 'best practices benchmarking' and 'peer benchmarking', Ettorchi-Tardy (2012) notes that a key characteristic of all benchmarking is that it’s part of a comprehensive and participative policy of continuous quality improvement.

 According to the Royal College of Nursing (2014), benchmarking theory is built primarily on performance comparison and gap identification.
-Or to put it another way, it’s a form of quality assurance using active collaboration between organisations to create a spirit of competition and apply best practices.
+Or, to put it another way, it’s a form of quality assurance using active collaboration between organisations to create a spirit of competition and apply best practices.

 Key to this is a willingness to share information and compare outcomes with other peer organisations.